a-zz/pareidolia.es/content/md/bravas.md

         ~$ cd bravas
         ~/bravas$ git remote rm origin

-In any clase, git cloning gives you -per design- a fully functional (although local) Git repository, so you can readily benefit from Git version control in your site.
+In any clase, Git cloning gives you -per design- a fully functional (although local) Git repository, so you can readily benefit from Git version control in your site.

 If you want to sync your local repository with a remote Git server (GitHub itself would be a